Website Manager

 Manager and Coach Selection

-The President shall send out an email inviting all eligible Managers and Coaches to submit a letter of interest on May 1.
-Letters of interest shall then be sent to the President and All-Star Committee for review by a date set forth in the communication.
+The President shall send out an email inviting all eligible Managers and Coaches to submit a letter of interest on April 15.
+Letters of interest shall then be sent to the President and All-Star Committee for review by a date set forth in the communication, generally no more than 10 days after the initial e-mail.
 The ASC will facilitate the All-Star Manager selection using the criteria listed above as a guide.

 7.3 Baseball Player Eligibility and Selection